 Survey: 62 Percent Of SMBs Don’t Know Whether Their Marketing Works

-Top area of digital investment continues to be "my website."
+The top area of digital investment for SMBs continues to be "my website."

 The majority of small businesses (SMBs) in the US have fewer than four employees.
 They struggle to match increasingly complex and fragmented consumer behavior with their marketing — though they often understand what they should be doing at a conceptual level.